betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 Flight Controller failsafe continuously monitors the integrity of the radio link.

-It is essential that the Receiver is configured to send **no data** (no packets at all) on signal loss, otherwise Flight Controller based failsafe will never realise that anything is wrong.
+It is essential that the Receiver is configured to send **no data** (no packets at all) on signal loss, otherwise Flight Controller based failsafe will never realize that anything is wrong.

 Flight Controller failsafe will work if the wires connecting the FC to the Receiver come loose, or break, or your receiver locks up.